-An enrollment above 21 units will be charged at the established university rate per additional unit and must be approved by the director or program chair.
-Required English language courses will not incur additional tuition charges if the student receives a passing grade.
+An enrollment above 21 units will be charged at the established university rate per additional unit and must be approved by the director or graduate program chair.
+Required English language courses and presemester studios will not incur additional tuition charges if the student receives a passing grade.